 Medical Transition: Setting Realistic Expectations for Your Journey

-Many people imagine a single moment in their transition as a turning point, a point where life suddenly feels easier, freer, or more aligned.
-For some, that moment is starting hormones, for others it is surgery, or a combination of medical steps.
+Many people imagine a single moment in their transition as a turning point.
+A point where life suddenly feels easier, freer, or more aligned.
+For some, that moment is starting hormones.
+For others, it is surgery, or a combination of medical steps.

 I often hear statements like: